What you will study

 During this module you will develop your ICT skills and can gain marks for this both in continuous assessment and in the end-of-module assessment.
 There may also be online discussions that take place to continue your interactions with your tutor and fellow students and develop your online communication skills.

 This is one of a set of modules that together constitute approved programmes leading to social work degrees in England and Scotland.
-The degrees are endorsed by the Health and Care Professions Council for England and the Scottish Social Services Council.
+The degrees are endorsed by Social Work England and the Scottish Social Services Council.